 A large portion of accidents that occur on the road are due to car part defect liability.
 It seems like every time you turn on the news there is a recall for some automotive part.
 There are also warnings for car owners that they must take their vehicles into the shop for mandatory maintenance to fix these defects.
 What happens when owners don't take their vehicles to get fixed?
 Or, what happens when companies don't catch these defects initially?
 Now, you have vehicles driving on the road that are unsafe and could potentially cause you injury.
 Michael Redenburg is an experienced personal injury lawyer that knows all about car part defects.
 He can help you build a case against the negligent parties to get you the judgment you're seeking.

-What are some of the problems that result from defective car parts in New York?
+What are some of the problems that result from a car part defect in New York City?

 Product liability claims generally target manufacturers, automobile designers, and those businesses that sell and produce parts.
 There are two categories of claims: